HVcam/HelloWorld/README.md

 # HelloWorld
-Test repository for refamiliarising myself with GitHub
+Test repository for re-familiarising myself with GitHub